niaiko/hackernews/README.md

     For the scope of this exercice it is OK to store the .env in your repo or in the docker-compose file Use a .env.example file if you don't want to

+    It is OK use AI tools to help you (Claude, ChatGPT, Copilot, V0) But please do NOT generate whole pages / huge blocks of code from AI and copy paste them.
+    If you do and it's part of your workflow, you should be able to reproduce and debug the code yourself.

 Please use
 - Typescript
 - [React + Next.JS > V14 APP router](https://nextjs.org/docs) (not page router !)